Ross46/OSEP-PREP/Exam 2.0.md

 ---
 ## Prep after first fail.
 - Only one prep, went through google to learn more about the path I got stuck, got some lead, time to test in exam.
 It worked.
-- Really nothing else, no labs, not extension, no blogs.
+- Really nothing else, no labs, no extension, no blogs.
 ---
 ## The Exam
 - Exam was a breeze, got the minimum required flags well under time, had lots of time to go through various methods and test my hypothesis.